unearthim/myceloom.com/essays/essay_3_first_depth_loom.md

 This is not "biomimicry" in the shallow sense—copying nature's forms without understanding its principles.
 It is **bio-informed design**—learning from biological intelligence while retaining human agency.
 Nature provides the pattern language.
 Humans provide the intentionality.

 The loom does not replace the mycelium.
 It formalizes it.
 It makes mycelial logic *teachable, reproducible, improvable*.
 A forest floor develops mycelial networks through millennia of evolution.
-A human community will develop myceloom architecture in a generation—if the principles are understood, if the craft is learned, if the weavers are trained.
+A human community can develop myceloom architecture in a generation—if the principles are understood, if the craft is learned, if the weavers are trained.

 This is the work ahead.
 Not merely growing networks, but weaving them.
 Not merely allowing emergence, but guiding it.
 Not merely mimicking nature, but learning from it and building something new.